novaia/hyper-field-networks/README.md

 ```

 ## Development Environment
-It is recommneded to use the Docker development environment.
+It is recommended to use the Docker development environment.
 The Nix development environment is currently experimental.

 ### Nix